utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 ### Importing rules from the rule library

 The rule library contains Postman's API governance guidelines, Stoplight's style guide, and Zalando's RESTful API and event guidelines.
+Navigate to the [governance dashboard](#accessing-the-configurable-api-governance-rules), then select **Import** to open the rule library.

 You can select **View all** below a set of guidelines to view all of the rules available to your team.
 Details and API format requirements are available under the rule name.
 Select **Import** next to a rule to import it.
 To import all rules for a particular set of guidelines, select **Import All**.

 <img alt="Import API Governance rule from Postman library" src="https://assets.postman.com/postman-docs/import-rule-from-rule-library-10.12.0.jpg"/>